CATTLE MUTILATION REPORTS (Initial)

 To submit UFO, Abduction, Crop Circle, or Cattle Mutilation reports for inclusion here,

-, but please read "" first.
+e-mail: , but please read " Making a Report" first.
 Thanks.